mrocklin/cmsc15200/assignments/hw5/index.md

 contain both a `char *key` and an `Account value`. `Account`s will store all necessary information for each account.

+Your lookup table code should know nothing about `ValueType`.
+You can typedef any type to ValueType at compile-time.
+For testing we suggest that you typedef

+    typedef int ValueType;

+So that your lookup table maps strings to ints.
+When you move to the next section you can typedef Accounts to ValueType and your code should work just the same.
+This is because lookup.c doesn't actually need to know anything about the values that it stores.

+    typedef Account ValueType;

 Tiny Savings and Loan
 ---------------------

 Now that we have a lookup table writing this application should be much easier.
+We strongly recommend that you don't start writing this part of the homework until you are confident that your lookup table works very well.

 Tiny savings and loan works under the following rules.